If the Government isn’t concerned about climate change, does it give a hoot about our wildlife and countryside?

-As Mark Vallance, reserves manager for the Berks, Bucks and Oxon Wildlife Trust (BBOWT) puts it: “Wildlife doesn’t do postcodes…“
+As Mark Vallance, reserves manager for the Berks, Bucks and Oxon Wildlife Trust (BBOWT) put it: “Wildlife doesn’t do postcodes…“

 …the area east of Oxford is characterised by a mosaic of ancient woodlands, species-rich grassland, open water, scrub and hedgerows, which form part of the former Royal Hunting Forest of Bernwood.
 It is one of the most undisturbed and wildlife-rich areas of Buckinghamshire.
 Upper Ray Valley and ancient woodlands in the vicinity of Calvert, including Finemere Wood, would also be at risk.

-BBOWT’s advice to Highways England was that Corridor B, now the preferred option, was by far the most environmentally damaging of the three potential corridors.
-The Trust was clear: as well as 20 nature reserves and 51 SSSIs, 345 local wildlife sites would be adversely affected.
+The Berks, Bucks and Oxon Wildlife Trust (BBOWT) advised Highways England that Corridor B, now the preferred option, was by far the most environmentally damaging of the three potential corridors.
+BBOWT was clear: as well as 20 nature reserves and 51 SSSIs, 345 local wildlife sites would be adversely affected.
 In view of this, BBOWT called for a Strategic Environment Assessment (SEA), a legal requirement for schemes this size.
 Highways England ignored them.

-The national office of the Campaign to Protect Rural England agrees, stating that the preferred option…
+The national office of the Campaign to Protect Rural England agreed, stating that the preferred option…

 …will be particularly damaging because it crosses tranquil, unspoilt countryside, threatening characterful villages and many important wildlife sites.
 The lack of meaningful public consultation to date means that local communities are facing an unwanted road that will also increase traffic and pollution.

-Appalled by the Government’s failure to carry out an SEA, which would have allowed the public to scrutinise the environmental impacts of the various options, BBOWT gas now launched a legal challenge against the scheme.
-Estelle Bailey, BBOWT’s chief executive says: “We’re going to challenge it every step of the way.“
+Government’s failure to carry out an SEA, left the public unable to scrutinise the environmental impacts of the various options.
+BBOWT launched a legal based on this failing.
+Estelle Bailey, BBOWT’s chief executive said: “We’re going to challenge it every step of the way.“

 (From A People’s Manifesto)